 Avoid ghost-payroll employees

 A “ghost” employee is someone who’s drawing a check from a company, while not doing any actual work for the organization.
 The practice is more common to larger companies, and government organizations (the city of Chicago is notorious for it).
 Small business owners might be tempted for a few reasons, including greed, but more kind-hearted motivations (such as helping out a sick friend using company funds, or securing health benefits for a loved one by giving them a no-show job at your outfit).
 However, the risks likely outweigh the potential benefits.
 If the government learns your company is guilty of this brand of payroll (or insurance) fraud, you could end up with stiff financial penalties, or even jail time (and it’s hard to grow your business from a cell).
+Professional business bookkeeping services can help you determine if a staffer is trying to sneak a ghost employee on the payroll under your nose.

 If you do get pinged for an audit, it isn’t cause for alarm, especially if you know what to expect.
 Arm yourself by anticipating what the auditor will ask for, and responding quickly.
 For example, they’ll ask for records related to any income and deductions, and bank statements.
 Also, brace yourself for a bill from your CPA in the thousands, as well as a bill for tax on any disallowed expenses (i.e., expenses found to be illegitimate), as well as interest and penalties on that tax.